jimratliff/GenoMac-user/README.md

 #### Preview of using this repo to configure any single user
 For each user:
+- In Safari, access a pre-defined Google Doc to establish a real-time textual connection to other devices to be used as/if needed for real-time exchange of text, error messages, etc.
 - Grant Terminal full-disk access
 - Clone this repo to the user’s home directory in `~/.genomac-user`
 - Dotfiles